VeerMuchandi/istio-on-openshift/DeployingSampleApplication.md

 ### Destination Rules

 We have the Bookinfo application running now.
 Let's apply some destination rules  from the file `samples/bookinfo/networking/destination-rule-all-mtls.yaml` that will allow us to shape traffic according to the subsets we define in these rules.

+A [DestinationRule](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#DestinationRule) configures the set of policies to be applied to a request after VirtualService routing has occurred.

 Let us first look at these destination rules.
 These are four rules applies to **productpage**, **reviews**, **ratings** and **details**.
 The rules define subsets based on the *version* labels.
 These subsets will be used in the future labs for traffic shaping.

 ```
 $ cat samples/bookinfo/networking/destination-rule-all-mtls.yaml